-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the audited consolidated financial statements of Quartz Mountain Resources Ltd. ("Quartz Mountain" or the "Company") for the year ended July 31, 2023, as publicly filed under the Company's profile on SEDAR at www.sedar.com.
+This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the audited consolidated financial statements of Quartz Mountain Resources Ltd. ("Quartz Mountain" or the "Company") for the year ended July 31, 2024, as publicly filed under the Company's profile on Sedarplus at www.sedarplus.ca.
 All dollar amounts herein are expressed in Canadian dollars, unless otherwise specified.